 In some circumstances, students and employees may need safety-related assistance.
 For students, the Residence Life staff can assist and serve to connect you to the Office of Public Safety and/or local police as needed.
 Residence Life staff are available 24/7.
 For employees, the Office of Public Safety and/or local police can assist and are available 24/7.
-Beyond the normal hours of operation, when the Personal Counseling Center and Chaplain's Office are closed, students may still reach confidential resources.
-To talk to a crisis counselor call the regular number for the PCC (401-865-2343) and press "2" when you hear the recorded greeting.
-To reach a chaplain afterhours, call the Confidential Resources Answering Service (401-865-1333) and a chaplain will return the call.
-Students also can contact the Day One Sexual Assault & Trauma Resource Center 24 Hour Helpline (1.800.494.8100) or leave a message for the PC/Day One Advocate (401-280-0564).
+Beyond the normal hours of operation, when the Personal Counseling Center and the Chaplain's Office are closed, students may still reach confidential resources.
+To talk to a crisis counselor, call the regular number for the PCC (401-865-2343) and press "2" when you hear the recorded greeting.
+To reach a chaplain after-hours, call the Confidential Resources Answering Service (401-865-1333) and a chaplain will return the call.
+Students also can contact the Day One Sexual Assault & Trauma Resource Center 24 Hour Helpline (1.800.494.8100).